-- topology, table_name, Or column_name does not exist. - geom specifies geometry objects of a type inconsistent with the topology geometry layer type.
+- topology, table name, or column name does not exist. - geom specifies geometry objects of a type inconsistent with the topology geometry layer type.
 For example, you cannot use line string geometries to create land parcel features. - dml_condition is used with a topology that does not have a topology geometry layer hierarchy. - The input geometries include any optimized shapes, such as optimized rectangles or circles. - A line string or multiline string geometry contains any overlapping line segments. - In a multipolygon geometry, an exterior ring overlaps any other exterior ring.